-Unprepared Translation from Ottoman and Modern Turkish Term in which it is taught and hours of teaching: Years 3 and 4 Taught by Dr Laurent Mignon, Dr Emine Çakır, and Dr Aslı Niyazioğlu
+Unprepared Translation from Ottoman and Modern Turkish

+Term in which it is taught and hours of teaching: Years 3 and 4 Taught by Dr Laurent Mignon, Dr Emine Çakır, and Dr Aslı Niyazioğlu (Please, note that Dr Mignon will be on sabbatical leave during the 2023-24 Academic year)

 Translation from Turkish into English forms a major part of the work of the 'set texts' classes which you will be attending several hours a week throughout Year 3 (and perhaps in the first term of Year 4 also).
 The detailed guidance on translation strategies and techniques that you will receive in these classes should, together with your own work on vocabulary learning, provide you with sufficient skills and knowledge to tackle unseen translations with confidence, at least as far as modern Turkish is concerned.
 As your overall exposure to Ottoman will have been less extensive, in Michaelmas of Year 4 you will have a weekly session on Ottoman unseen translation.
-You will also get 'exam-type' practice in modern unseen translation in Ottoman and Turkish collections
+You will also get 'exam-type' practice in modern unseen translation in Ottoman and Turkish collections.

-Translation into Turkish and Essay in Turkish Term in which it is taught and hours of teaching: Years 3 and 4.
+Translation into Turkish and Essay in Turkish

+Term in which it is taught and hours of teaching: Years 3 and 4.
 1-hour tutorial per week (alternately for translation and essay writing).
-Taught by Dr Laurent Mignon and Dr Emine Çakır